Nityant17/Cybersec-Stuff/picoCTF/Reverse_Engineering.md

 **Flag:** `picoCTF{s0m3_m0r3_b1t_sh1fTiNg_2e762b0ab}`

-Read the code and understood a few parts of this code but i knew i couldnt solve this manually (it was switching bits then masking them and bit shifting them this would have taken ages to solve by hand), i had to just use the code and reverse the logic to solve it but i dint know java so used blackbox.ai to help me reverse the code and then i ran it on an online compiler and voila i got the flag!!!
+Read the code and understood a few parts of this code but i knew i couldnt solve this manually (it was switching bits by masking them and bit shifting them this would have taken ages to solve by hand), i had to just use the code and reverse the switchbits called by just reordering the calls in reverse and giving the sotored values as input to solve it but i dint know java so used blackbox.ai to help me reverse the code and then i ran it on an online compiler and voila i got the flag!!!

 # keygenme-py